Billy Kountz: "Billy Baxter" letters

 Late in his short life, Kountz marketed a bottled tonic called Red Raven Splits.
 To promote the product, he wrote and distributed a series of humorous short story pamphlets that included Red Raven advertisements.
 The stories, each in the form of a letter written by "Billy Baxter" in a slangy style to his friend "Jim", were immediately and widely popular; Rollin Lynde Hartt wrote 20 years later that "no other humorist ever jumped into national fame so abruptly."

+Writer George Ade credited Kountz with inventing the slang used in the Baxter stories.
+The originality of Kountz's writing paralleled that of his speech, with Ade noting "It is said that he talked 'Billy Baxter' letters all the time."

-Kountz's time as a writer was cut short when he died of peritonitis and appendicitis at age 31.
+Kountz's time as a writer was cut short by his death of peritonitis and appendicitis at age 31.
 He was interred in Pittsburgh's Allegheny Cemetery.
 A posthumous compilation of his writings was published as a book titled Billy Baxter's Letters.